frdedynamics/hvl_robotics_website/_pages/ele306/ELE306-tb1.md

 ```

 #### On the remote PC
+If you also want your virtual machine to be on the same ros2 network that the turtlebot, this is the setup you need to follow.
+For this lab, this will not be necessary.

 Then the same has to be done in the virtual machine, on what we call the **remote PC**:
 ```console
 rocotics@ubuntu:~$ nano ~/.bashrc